DismalShadowX/Mastodon-Backup-Doc/README.md

 Conclusion

 Backing up and restoring your Mastodon database is a critical aspect of managing your Mastodon instance.
 By following the steps outlined in this guide, you can safeguard and confidently back up and restore your Mastodon database against data loss and ensure a smooth recovery in case of emergencies using the `pg_dump` and `pg_restore` tools, ensuring your community's data remains safe and accessible.
 Regularly creating and test your restores, not once, not twice, 3-2-1 rule is the best practice that ensures the long-term health, reliability, stability, secure and resilient of your Mastodon community.

+## Contributing

+[Pull requests](https://github.com/DismalShadowX/Mastodon-Backup-Doc/pulls) are welcome to improve and rewrite the guide before the official 4.3.0 release, feel free to contribute to this repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.